-Have people told you not to slouch, but you find that you can’t adjust your posture even when you try really hard?
+Are you often told not to slouch, but you find that you can’t adjust your posture even when you try really hard?

 Have you noticed that your spine appears to be hunched or curved near the top?

-Are you experiencing back pain and rounded shoulders, or breathing difficulties?
+Are you experiencing back pain, rounded shoulders, or breathing difficulties?

 If so, you may have kyphosis.